entroform/style-chemistry/README.md

 ## Getters

 Getters are functions that resolve a value from a Set or SuperSet.
-Although getter functions can accept a set index, it is generally good practice to use selectors when trying to get a value from a set.
+Although getter functions can accept a set index, it is generally a good practice to use selectors when trying to get a value from a set.

 ## Elements

 Elements are composed of, and restricted to, the following **16 Sets** and **1 SuperSet** (`colors`).
-They are listed below, in canonica order, with their associated getter function names:
+They are listed below, in canonical order, with their associated getter function names:

 | Element          | Type     | Getter          |
 | ---------------- | -------- | --------------- |